tpayne/lang-examples/nodejs/genai/openai/chatbot/README.md

 This can be used to work with the bot to generate code and commit it to repos.

-For example, you can do things like: -
+For example, you can do things like - using this verbage - into the tool: -

 * Create a private repo under user tpayne called demo and upload to that repo a terraform module for creating a azure sql postgres database in a secured network only acessible from an ip range inputed into the module
 * Create a branch called demo under the repo tpayne/demo and upload to it example terraform code for creating a compute instance in a network